December 2023

 - The trains make this very easy and stress free.

-- Suggestions: Colmar (France) or even cross the boarder into Germany for stops like Heidelberg, Cologne, Frankfurt, Munich or Stuttgart – you can’t go wrong!
-Every city and town has their own Christmas Market jus waiting to be explored.
+- Suggestions: Cross the border into Germany for stops like Heidelberg, Cologne, Frankfurt, Munich or Stuttgart – you can’t go wrong!
+Every city and town has their own Christmas Market just waiting to be explored.

 Where to eat?

 Make sure to treat yourself to make Alsace treats.
 It is important that you leave time (and stomach space) for the food you want to try at the Christmas Markets.
 For this reason, I did not over book meals at restaurants.
-Thank being said, there are a ton of great places to eat heree so I will name a few that made the short list:
+I had so many places I wanted to try but with only three days, it limited our ability to sample many restaurants.
+And I am glad we did as we needed lots of market time to enjoy all the food there.
+That being said, there are a ton of great places to eat here so I will name a few that made the short list:

 - La Cloche à Fromage